 - Remove the cover and stir.
 Add another splash of water and cover again.
 Cook for one minute.

 - Repeat the process of stirring and adding a splash of water one more time.
 Check the broccoli, and if it is bright green yet becoming tender, it is done.
 If you want your broccoli more tender, repeat the process until it’s how you like it.
-When it’s done, add another tablespoon of water, the soy sauce, and the 1/4 teaspoon of sesame oil.
+When it’s done, add another tablespoon of water, the soy sauce, and the 1/4 teaspoon of sesame oil if you feel it needs more flavor.
 Toss well and serve immediately, sprinkled with sesame seeds.

 If you’re more interested in thick and hearty soups than thin and brothy ones, here are a few of my favorite one-pot meal soups: